Rightpoint/RZImport/README.md

 ```

-You can also prevent RZAutoImport from importing a value for a particular key, or import the value of a key using your own custom logic.
+You can also prevent RZImport from importing a value for a particular key, or import the value of a key using your own custom logic.

 ```obj-c
 - (BOOL)rzai_shouldImportValue:(id)value forKey:(NSString *)key;